 Characteristic (Disposition) Rating of Disposition Evidence for 1,2, or 4 Rating 1.
 Fairness 1.1 Strives to meet the educational needs of all students in a caring, non-discriminatory, and equitable manner 1.
 Fairness 1.2 Treats students, families, community members, and colleagues with dignity and respect, regardless of background, ethnicity/race, capabilities, or beliefs 2.
-The Belief That All Students Can 2.
-The Belief That All Students
+The Belief That All Students Can Learn 2.1 Establishes a classroom, school, and/or school district climate that supports the learning, development, emotional wellbeing, and physical well-being of a diverse student population 2.
+The Belief That All Students Can Learn 2.2 Effectively plans and implements teaching and assessment strategies that address the experiences; academic, emotional, and physical needs; developmental levels; and interests of a

-T

-Learn Can Learn

-2.1 Establishes a classroom, school, and/or

-school district climate that supports the

-learning, development, emotional well-

-being, and physical well-being of a diverse

-student population

-1 1

-2.2 Effectively plans and implements

-2.2 Effectively plans and implements

-teaching and assessment strategies that

-address the experiences; academic,

-emotional, and physical needs;

-developmental levels; and interests of a

 diverse student population; or effectively

 participates in this process as an

 administrator

 3. Professionalism 3 Professionalism

-3.1 Engages in ongoing self-reflection and - 1.
-Jessionumini
+3.1 Engages in ongoing self-reflection and

 professional development

 3.2 Consistently displays professional

 appearance and actions, including effective

 oral and written communication

 3.3 Collaborates with professors, students,

 colleagues, families, and/or community

 members

-I D C I

 4. Resourcefulness 4 Resourcefulness

 4.1 Motivates self and others to perform

 well

-12 A ata in a propativa mannar by

 4.2 Acts in a proactive manner by

 anticipating what a situation calls for and

 responding appropriately

 4.3 Uses personal talents to enhance

 professional functioning

 4.5 Adapts willingly to change

 5. Dependability 5.
 Dependability

-5.1 Attends all expected classes and 1
+5.1 Attends all expected classes and or 2 operationity

 meetings, and arrives punctually

+The same and a same and a same

-5.2 Participates meaningfully in classes
+5.2 Participates meaningfully in classes and

-and meetings
+meetings

-5.2 Fulfills responsibilities in the college

 5.3 Fulfills responsibilities in the college

 classroom and in P-12 settings

 6. Commitment to Inquiry 6.
 Commitment to Inquiry

-6.1 Is knowledgeable of the professional ^
+6.1 Is knowledgeable of the professional

 literature in his/her field of study

-morature in morner field of study 1

 6.2 Implements research-based strategies

-in his/her practice 6.3 Uses data to make decisions regarding learning and teaching
+in his/her practice

+6.3 Uses data to make decisions regarding

+learning and teaching

+1. Fairness 1.
+Fairness

+1.1 Strives to meet the educational needs